 Trench Restoration

 Trench excavations within the travelled portion of lanes shall be restored with full depth base course asphalt SP19.0 in the required lifts to match the existing asphalt profile for a period of 2 months or as approved by the Region.
 After the 2 month period, the top 50mm of base course asphalt shall be milled and paved with 50mm of top course asphalt SP12.5 FC1.
 Lap joints of 0.5m for the final course of asphalt shall be installed around the periphery of the excavation.
-[Consultant Note: If full lane top course restoration is required, Consultant to adjust accordingly.
-A profile detail shall be provided for typical trench backfill and restoration for work within the travelled portion of lanes/gravel shoulders and boulevards and included in the contract drawings.
-Refer to York Region Standard Drawing 02.81]

 Payment Adjustment for Variations in Asphalt Cement in HMA – Bid AC